lucas42paris/ft_transcendance/README.md

 🇺🇸

 ft_transcendence is the last project of the common core of the School 42, consisting in creating a website.
+The project was carried out with Benjamin Aubignat, Maxime Saintonge and Félix Barrière.

 __Features to implement__: